Mon – Sun 10.00 – 5.00 (Mar – Oct)

 For the first time, the first floor of the Bauhaus Museum Dessau will be used for exhibitions.

-Another new feature is the substitute for the spatial stage in the foyer, which in future will enable different, simultaneous uses as well as changing exhibition situations and create a link to the spatial concepts of the historic Bauhaus.
-The work “Rhythm Is a Dancer” by artist Christina Werner will be on display here.
+A new feature is the substitute for the spatial stage in the foyer, which in future will enable different, simultaneous uses as well as changing exhibition situations and create a link to the spatial concepts of the historic Bauhaus.

 25.09.2024 – 01.03.2026